 Sure, people say there’s “nothing” in there when you tell them object X is in location Y. But by “nothing” they actually just mean object X. And when people tell you that nothing is wrong when you feel like it’s otherwise…well it’s probably something.

-Indeed the concept of nothing seems much more of a relative nature than an absolute one.
-We can’t say that there is nothing inside of us though that may be how we feel if we’re feeling particularly down.
+As such the concept of nothing seems much more of a relative nature than an absolute one.
+We can’t say that there is nothing inside of us though that may be how we feel if we’re feeling depressed.
 Physiologically that’s just not true and anymore than that I don’t feel qualified to speculate about.
 But it’s worth pointing out that when most people use the term “nothing” they’re using it very relative to whatever else something is supposed to be.